moveit/moveit_tutorials/doc/stomp_planner/stomp_planner_tutorial.rst

   This can be set to "NormalDistributionSampling" (default) or "GoalGuidedMultivariateGaussian".
 Depending on what class is used specific parameters need to be set.
 Have a look at `this link <https://github.com/ros-industrial/industrial_moveit/blob/kinetic-devel/stomp_plugins/example_pages.dox>`_ for setting parameters if using the "GoalGuidedMultivariateGaussian".

 - **stddev**: ::
   This is the degree of noise that can be applied to the joints.
 Each value in this array is the amplitude of the noise applied to the joint at that position in the array.
-For instace, the leftmost value in the array will be the value used to set the noise of the first joint of the robot (panda_joint1 in our case).
+For instance, the leftmost value in the array will be the value used to set the noise of the first joint of the robot (panda_joint1 in our case).
 The dimensionality of this array should be equal to the number of joints in the planning group name.
 Larger "stddev" values correspond to larger motions of the joints.

 **Cost Function Parameters**: